jarasmar/CV/Readme.md

 <details>
   <summary><strong>Attention to Detail</strong></summary>
   <p>From my background as a makeup, hair and costume artist for cinema I've learnt the importance of paying attention to detail.
-If you have ever dealt with *continuity* in filming you know how challenging it can get to make a hair up-do look the exact same through scenes that may be filmed in different days.</p>
+If you have ever dealt with 'continuity' in filming you know how challenging it can get to make a hair up-do look the exact same through scenes that may be filmed in different days.</p>
   <p>Look, look, look and then look again, just in case.</p>
 </details>